 Senior Vice President, Global Purchasing and Supply Chain

-Steve Kiefer continues to build on the progress GM has established with its suppliers.
+Kiefer continues to build on the progress GM has established with its suppliers.
 His extensive leadership experience in the supplier community and strong technical expertise will be key as GM continues its efforts to reshape how the company and its suppliers work together, partner for mutual success, and deliver greater value to customers.
 Kiefer reports to Mark Reuss, executive vice president, Global Product Development, Purchasing and Supply Chain.
-Previously, Kiefer was vice president, Global Powertrain.
+Previously, Kiefer was VP, Global Powertrain.

 Randall D. Mott